 And when it comes to index funds, they have different expense ratios for the same reason any group of similar products can have varying prices:

-- A fund might cost slightly more to operate.
+- A fund might supposedly cost slightly more to operate (like an equal weight index fund)

-- The manager or institution might be making a little more profit off you.
+- The manager or institution might be making a little more profit compared to others

-- A fund might be slightly different from another, and therefore not exactly the same thing (i.e., international vs domestic equity funds).
+- A fund might be slightly different from another one (i.e., international vs domestic equity funds)

 Other Costs to Look Out For